astrokings/akguide/docs/eng/1801fedbattleregister.md

 To register for Federation War, you must meet the registration conditions below.

- - A federation whose total national power is over 1 billion <br>
+ - A federation whose total national power is over 500 million <br>
  - Federation with 10 or more members

 <br>